Hiro420/Dumpcs2Protobuf/README.md

 # Dumpcs2Protobuf
 some shit i tried to make to extract the obfuscated protobuf messages from dump.cs file (needs to set manually the repetitive string that comes after the class name)

 # DOESNT WORK ON 3.6

+# SUPPORTS SR

 # YOU WILL NEED A FULL DUMP.CS FILE CONTAINING 100% FULL DUMP (INCLUDING ALL FULL FIELDS AND VALUES) ELSE IT WONT WORK